abstractinfrastructure/k8s-intro-tutorials/core/README.md

 # Exploring the Core

-This tutorial covers the fundemental building blocks that make up Kubernetes.
+This tutorial covers the  fundamental building blocks that make up Kubernetes.
 Understanding what these components are and how they are used is crucial to learning how to use the higher level objects and resources.

 # Index
 * [Namespaces](#namespaces)